 The right to file a lis pendens is codified in CPLR §6501 which permits the filing in any action in which “ the judgment demanded would affect the title to, or the possession, use or enjoyment of, real property…”

 On a motion to cancel the lis pendens, the moving party must show that the notice of pendency does not conform with the requirements under CPLR §6511(b).
 Gross v.
 Castleton Hous.
 Corp., 271 A.D.
 980, 980 (2d Dept. 1947).
 The claims “may not be analyzed for the purpose of determining whether the [party] will succeed at trial.”
 Id.
 Under CPLR §6511(b), the notice of pendency must state the name of the parties, the object of the action and a description of the property affected.

-buy viagra canada online If you have any legal questions or need help with a lis pendens or an easement, please contact Attorney Scott Lanin at (212) 764-7250 x 201 or use the contact form in the right sidebar.
+can you buy metronidazole or tinidazole over the counter important link If you have any legal questions or need help with a lis pendens or an easement, please contact Attorney Scott Lanin at (212) 764-7250 x 201 or use the contact form in the right sidebar.